atomap-dev/atomap/doc/start_atomap.rst

     import atomap.api as am

 If this works, continue to the :ref:`tutorials`.
-If you get some kind of error, please report it as a New issue on the `Atomap GitLab <https://gitlab.com/atomap/atomap/issues>`_.
+If you get some kind of error, please report it as a New issue on the `Atomap GitHub <https://github.com/atomap-dev/atomap/issues>`_.

 .. _tutorials: